Distilled water

-Distilled water is water that has been purified by boiling it into vapor then condensing it back into liquid in a separate container.
-Impurities in the original water that do not boil below or near the boiling point of water remain in the original container.
+Distilled water is water that has been purified by boiling it into vapor and condensing the vapor back into liquid in a separate container.

+Any impurities in the original water, such as non-volatile or mineral components, that do not boil below or near the boiling point of water remain in the original container.

+For example, water escaping as steam from a boiler of heating system or steam engine, leaves behind any dissolved materials, which leads to mineral deposits known as boiler scale.

+In general, non-purified water can leave behind mineral deposits, or could cause or interfere with chemical reactions.

+Distillation is a method for removing impurities from water and other fluids.

+Distilled water has not been proven to be healthier for drinking than hard water.

 History

+Pre-modern history

 Drinking water has been distilled from seawater since at least about AD 200, when the process was clearly described by Alexander of Aphrodisias.

 Its history predates this, as a passage in Aristotle's Meteorologica refers to the distillation of water.

 Captain Israel Williams of the Friendship (1797) improvised a way to distill water, which he described in his journal.